Hemydin/bikesharing/README.md

 #### 7. Top Ride Starting Locations
 ![image](https://user-images.githubusercontent.com/100629325/191113391-60e7b5b1-65f2-4915-b1a2-10c36dcf835d.png)
+It is apperent that the most bike trips are originating in the business heart of Lower Manhattan.
+The usage slows down in less density packed surrounding neighborhoods.

 #### Summary
 To summarize the results:
-* The majority of users are male subscribers, 65% of the total customers.
+* Most usership comes from male subscribers, who make up 65% of the total customers.
 * The most popular ride times are 7 am - 9 am and 5 pm - 7 pm, Monday through Friday.
 Thursday is the highest popular usage day among subscribers.
 * The majority of all rides appear to be less than 20 minutes.